The following recipe and photography were provided by Heinen’s partner, Chef Billy Parisi.

 - ½ cup each fresh blueberries, blackberries, raspberries and strawberries

-- Preheat the grill to high heat, 450°F to 550°F. Spray the grates with non-stick spray or rub down with oil.
+- Preheat the grill to high heat, 450°F-550°F. Spray the grates with nonstick spray or rub with oil.

-- Add the sliced stone fruit in batches to the grill and cook for 20-30 seconds per side or until grill marks have formed.
-Once all of the fruit is grilled, place in the refrigerator until chilled, about 20 to 30 minutes.
+- Add the sliced stone fruit to the grill and cook in batches for 20-30 seconds per side, or until grill marks have formed.
+Once all of the fruit is grilled, place in the refrigerator until chilled, about 20-30 minutes.

 - Add the lemon juice, honey and mint to a small bowl and mix until combined.

-- Once the stone fruit is chilled add it to a plate or platter and evenly distribute the fresh berries.
+- Once the stone fruit is chilled, spread it across a plate or platter and evenly distribute the fresh berries.
 Drizzle with lemon dressing and serve cold.